doconix/autotimers/readme.md

 Change any of the global options with:

 ```
-$.fn.timers.defaults.millis = 2000
+$.fn.autotimer.defaults.millis = 2000
 ```

 ## Development

-`jquery-object-timers` is programmed in Python, then transpiled to Javascript using the excellent [Transcrypt Library](https://www.transcrypt.org/).
+`jquery-autotimer` is programmed in Python, then transpiled to Javascript using the excellent [Transcrypt Library](https://www.transcrypt.org/).

 The `src/*.py` files are the source code for the plugin, with `plugin.py` being the primary script.
 The output files are in `src/__javascript/*.js`.
 Only `plugin.js` really matters - the other files are included within it when Transcrypt runs.
 I've split the plugin into many files to make maintenance easier.
 The individual files are fairly small.